soarsmu/Compressor/README.md

 ## Environment configuration

-Please use a docker container with `Pytorch version >= 1.6`.
+Please use a docker container with `PyTorch version >= 1.6`.
 For example,

 ```
 docker run -it --gpus all -v <your repo path>:/workspace/Compressor --name <your container name> pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel